swagswagstar/swagswagstar/README.md

 # Intro
 Heya!
-My name's zekkie/zekticezy.
+My name's zekkie.

-I'm 15.
+I'm 16.
 I make games and software, alone or in a team.
 I've made some projects, check out my pinned repositories.

 Below are the languages, frameworks, software and operating systems I use.